SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

    **Note:** Refresh tokens are not supported.
 This ensures that the token from Commerce Cloud and the SAP Customer Data Cloud login session are maintained for the same duration of time.

 5. Define the SAP Customer Data Cloud Site configuration and link it to the `electronics-spa` site.

-You can also define other configurations for the integration, such as Field Mapping and Consent Templates, according to [SAP Customer Data Cloud Integration Implementation](https://help.sap.com/viewer/b6a1e8b75222421a8faf0269e8fbd0dc/latest/en-US/2f49dd87b27740529dd8ccc3cd45ffa7.html).
+    You can also define other configurations for the integration, such as Field Mapping and Consent Templates.
+For more information, see [SAP Customer Data Cloud Integration Implementation](https://help.sap.com/viewer/b6a1e8b75222421a8faf0269e8fbd0dc/latest/en-US/2f49dd87b27740529dd8ccc3cd45ffa7.html) on the SAP Help Portal.

 ### Configuring Spartacus for SAP Customer Data Cloud Integration

 Perform the following steps after you have set up your Spartacus Storefront.
 For more information, see [Building the Spartacus Storefront from Libraries]({{ site.baseurl }}{% link _pages/install/building-the-spartacus-storefront-from-libraries.md %}).

-1. Install the SAP Customer Data Cloud Integration library by running the following command from within the root directory of your storefront application:
+1. Install the SAP Customer Data Cloud integration library by running the following command from within the root directory of your storefront application:

    ```bash
    ng add @spartacus/cdc
    ```

-   Schematics will create module for CDC integration with all required imports and configuration. **Note**: Schematics will only work with apps following new [App structure]({{ site.baseurl }}{% link _pages/install/reference-app-structure.md %}).
+   When you run this command, the schematics create a module for the CDC integration that includes all of the required imports and configuration.

+   **Note**: To install the CDC integration library using schematics, your app structure needs to match the Spartacus reference app structure.
+For more information, see [Reference App Structure]({{ site.baseurl }}{% link _pages/install/reference-app-structure.md %}).

-   Alternatively you can create module manually and import it into application:
+   Alternatively, you can create the module manually and import it into your application, as shown in the following example:

    ```ts
    import { NgModule } from '@angular/core';